 Those opting for overnights can choose from an array of accommodations, ranging from camping sites, huts, and refuges to hostels and hotels.
-Mountain huts, first created at the end of the 19th-century, offer beds for 2 to 6 people along with half-board (dinner and breakfast) accommodations.
-Certified professionals with an intimate knowledge of the terrain maintain the huts and provide assistance to visitors.
+Mountain huts, first created at the end of the 19th century, offer beds for 2 to 6 people along with half-board (dinner and breakfast) accommodations.
+Certified professionals with an intimate knowledge of the terrain maintain the huts and assist visitors.
 More experienced hikers can stay at unattended bivouac huts.

 The Via Francigena is a historic route that pilgrims took from Northern Europe to Rome.
 Popular with trekkers today, it passes through many vineyards and areas with PDO food products.

 Experience two-season skiing, summer and winter sports